 Is there any hope for global warming advocates and skeptics to reach common ground on low-emissions energy policy?
 A diverse group of global warming advocates, skeptics, and affordable energy champions believe the answer is yes.
-Tampa, Florida, will host a first-of-its-kind forum on March 5 at the Crowne Plaza Tampa Westshore Hotel spelling out opportunities to reduce carbon dioxide emissions while safeguarding affordable energy.
+Tampa, Florida, will host a first-of-its-kind forum on March 5 from 10:00 am to 3:00 pm at the Crowne Plaza Tampa Westshore Hotel spelling out opportunities to reduce carbon dioxide emissions while safeguarding affordable energy.

 Prominent MIT climate scientist Dr. Kerry Emanuel will explain why he believes humans are creating an imminent global warming crisis.
 Daniel Peterson, director of the Center for Property Rights for the Tallahassee-based James Madison Institute, will explain why affordable, dependable energy is crucial to sustaining our current living standards.
 Ted Nordhaus, president of the Breakthrough Institute, a progressive global research center that promotes technological solutions to environmental challenges, will discuss the economic potential of some low- and zero-emission power sources such as nuclear power.
 Spark of Freedom Foundation president James Taylor, a free-market advocate and a prominent global warming skeptic, will map out how policymakers can accelerate carbon dioxide reductions by supporting low- and zero-emissions energy sources that are already prevailing under market conditions.

 “Certain low- and zero-emission energy sources such as natural gas, nuclear power, and hydro power are becoming increasingly affordable and gaining market share,” observed Taylor.
 “Conservatives have long championed these affordable energy sources, while climate scientists and even the Obama administration have advocated these energy sources to reduce carbon dioxide emissions.”